-A selection of large-scale public programs I’ve produced and lecture presentations I’ve given.
+A selection of lecture presentations and large-scale public programs I’ve produced.

 Monuments and Memorials: How Do We Remember?

 Hill Art Foundation Teen Talk

 With a grant from the Hill Art Foundation, I delivered an original lecture on memorials, monuments, and the aesthetics of public memory — in the wake of mass casualties from Covid-19 and popular uprising around Black Lives Matter.
 Paying attention both to the art historical contexts of the monumental landscape as well as its cognitive-emotional effects, I looked specifically to the AIDS Memorial Quilt and the National Memorial for Peace and Justice as thoughtful, living memorials that center healing and collective action.

 The Museum Meets the Legal Advocates: Unpacking a Collaborative Exhibition on Racial Injustice

 Paper and presentation at the College Art Association annual conference, 2018

 Participated in the session “African Americans and US Law in Visual Culture” with a paper detailing my curatorial work on the exhibition The Legacy of Lynching: Confronting Racial Terror in America, including the implications of the collaborative model and the exhibition’s timing.
 Text in full here.